joekreu/basic_pcp/PARSING.md

 the optional output of the explicit operand/operator stack at each pass of the loop.
 - An artificial `$BEGIN` token, with a negative _rbp_, is inserted by the tokenizers before all other tokens.
-This token is not referenced by all basic parsers.
+This _rbp_ is not required by all basic parsers.

 For a short, self-contained parser module see `direct_pcp_ir_0.py`, or the